-Airport Rail Link is Bangkok’s Mass Transit System, connecting the main airport of the city (Suvarnabhumi Airport) with the Bangkok city.
+Airport Rail Link is Bangkok Mass Transit System, connecting the main airport of the city (Suvarnabhumi Airport) with the city.
 Taking Airport Rail Link is the cheapest and easiest way to get to the city centre from Suvarnabhumi Airport.

 Airport Rail Link line covers a distance of 28 km and consists of 8 stations.
-All the trains stop at every station and the journey from the airport to the last station takes approximately 30 minutes.
+The journey from the airport to the last station on the route takes less than 30 minutes.

-For a detailed guide on using Airport Rail Link check: Bangkok Airport Rail Link.
+For a detailed guide on using the airport train check: Bangkok Airport Rail Link.

 - BTS Asok Station - MRT Sukhumvit Station